Laukji/football-world-cup-score-board/README.md

 * Did not add any extra validation to teamName other than checking for null, so current implementation allows for team names such as "ARG" or "XYZ123".
   If I were to add validation it would probably be through customized annotations ensuring the length and characters of the String input.

+* Changed the tests slightly after second commit to account for a method now returning Optional.
+I also mixed up the ordering by recency so changed the     order slightly here.

+* Technically not necessary to throw a MissingTeamException if we try to finish a non-existing match, as it is a safe operation.
+It provides feedback to   the user that something in their process has gone wrong, but doing nothing or a simple logging message is probably sufficient